Adobe-Experience-Cloud/analytics-io-lab/extra-credit/calculated-metrics/README.md

    }
 }
 ```
-4. Replace the `INSERT_CALCULATED_METRIC_ID_HERE` text with the id of the calculated metric created above.
+5. Replace the `INSERT_CALCULATED_METRIC_ID_HERE` text with the id of the calculated metric created above.
-5. Click the "Try it out!" button to submit the request
+6. Click the "Execute" button to submit the request
-6. Take a look at the results.
+7. Take a look at the results.
 Your data should look something like this:
 ```javascript
 {
   "totalPages": 2,